alexmitelman/blog/content/blog/python-best-practice/Automating Python Best Practices for a New Project.md

 poetry add --dev isort
 ```

-To make it work with Black correctly, we should add following to `pyproject.toml`:
+To make it works with Black correctly, we should add following to `pyproject.toml`:

 ```toml
 [tool.isort]